catpea/catpea-project/database/furkies-purrkies/poem-0455/index.md

 And hurting may include [striking their head which is likely to cause permanent damage](https://www.youtube.com/watch?v=esPRsT-lmw8),

-[and you will be encouraged to stretch testimony and force people to perjure themselves](https://www.youtube.com/watch?v=d-7o9xYp7eE), and p\[probably as a matter of training and routine.
+[and you will be encouraged to stretch testimony and force people to perjure themselves](https://www.youtube.com/watch?v=d-7o9xYp7eE), and probably as a matter of training and routine.

 "Do you know what you did wrong?"